nicholasklick/whisk/README.markdown

 #### When working with the shell ####

-Installing the whiskey\_disk gem also installs another binary, called wd_role.
+Installing the whisk\_deploy gem also installs another binary, called wd_role.
 It's job is really simple, given a role, determine if we're currently in a deployment that matches that role.
 If so, exit with a success exit status, otherwise, exit with an error exit status.
 This allows programs running in the shell to conditionally execute code based on domain roles.
 This is particularly applicable to post\_setup\_script and post\_deploy\_script